oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README.md

 Once you built and pushed the NIM container, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the Llama3 model.

 ### Creating Model catalog
 NIM container will download the model directly using publicly exposed NGC catalog APIs.
-To provide authorization token to download, we will save API key in a file and creaate a zip out of it.
+To provide authorization token to download, we will save API key in a file and create a zip out of it.
 This zip file will then be used to create a model catalog resource.
 Sample file content named `token`:
 ```bash
 nvapi-..........